-The table below shows the specific threshold, target, and maximum performance targets for each short-term incentive performance goal and the qualifying payout multiplier for each target.
+The table below shows the specific 2017 threshold, target, and maximum performance targets for each short-term incentive performance goal and the qualifying payout multiplier for each target.
 We use linear interpolation for achievement between the levels specified.
 The short-term cash incentive award opportunities are calculated by multiplying base salary by the product of the approved incentive percentage and the qualifying multiplier for each goal.
-The table also shows the actual 2015 performance results for all three performance goals.
-The Executive Incentive Plan under which the short-term awards are made to executives does not permit the payment of awards if there is no payment of awards under the employee incentive plan (which uses the same metrics and performance levels) or if IDACORP does not have net income sufficient to pay dividends on its common stock.
-Neither of these restrictions applied for 2015.
+The table also shows the actual 2017 performance results for all three performance goals.
+The Executive Incentive Plan under which the short-term awards are made to executives does not permit the payment of awards if there is no payment of awards under the Employee Incentive Plan (which uses the same metrics and performance levels) or if IDACORP does not have net income sufficient to pay dividends on its common stock.
+Neither of these restrictions applied for 2017.

 IDACORP Short-Term Incentive Metrics

-Performance Goal Performanc e Levels Qualifying Multiplier 2015 Actual Results
+Performance Goal Performance e Levels Qualifying Multiplier 2017 Actual Results

 Customer Satisfaction - Customer Relations Index Score Threshold: 81.5% 7.5%

-Target: 82.5% 15.0% 84%
+Target: 83.0% 15.0% 83.1%

-Maximum: 83.5% 30.0%
+Maximum: 85.0% 30.0%

-Network Reliability - Number of Outage Incidents Threshold: ≤1.70 7.5%
+Service Reliability - Number of Outage Incidents Threshold: ≤1.70 7.5%

-Target: 1.45 15.0% 1.60
+Target: 1.45 15.0% 1.54

 Maximum: ≤1.20 30.0%

-IDACORP 2015 Consolidated Net Income (in millions) Threshold: \$173 35.0%
+2017 Adjusted Net Income Attributable to IDACORP (in millions) 1 Threshold: \$172 35.0%

-Target: \$188 70.0% \$194.7
+Target: \$192 70.0% \$212.4

-Maximum: \$203 140.0%
+Maximum: \$212 140.0%